hmis-tools/hmis-api-server/docs/API.md

 that works as you would expect if you are familiar with other RESTful APIs.

-Requests bodies send and receive either JSON or XML representations of objects.
-The examples in this document are all given in JSON, but the HTTP header `Content-Type` should be used to designate the format for data carried in a request, and the `Accept` header used to designate desired format of the response.
-Thus, header pairs will either be
+Request bodies send and receive either JSON or XML representations of objects.
+The examples in this document are all given in JSON, but the HTTP header `Content-Type` should be used to designate the format for the data carried in a request, and the `Accept` header used to designate the desired format of the response.
+Thus, header pairs will either be like this:
-this:

     Content-Type: application/json
     Accept: application/json

-or this:
+or like this:

     Content-Type: application/xml
     Accept: application/xml